 While most companies provide coverage through reimbursement, a budget-weary traveler may want to look for one of few companies that may make arrangements and pay for accommodations directly if you encounter an insurable event.

 In order to be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance plan.
 This time frame will vary between plans but is often somewhere in the 3-12 hour range.

 Any delay that is less than the designated time frame will most likely not be eligible for reimbursement.
 Keep this in mind when scheduling flights to connecting flights, cruises and tours.
 Give yourself enough time to arrive and depart again.

-- Cancellation Options
+Trip Cancellation Options

-- Some travel insurance plans will provide you with the opportunity to cancel your trip if you are subjected to a delay that exceeds a certain amount of time.
-While each plan and provider is different, in general, delays of 24 hours or longer may qualify you to cancel your trip and receive reimbursement.
+Some travel insurance plans will provide you with the opportunity to cancel your trip if you are subjected to a covered delay that exceeds a certain amount of time.
+While each plan is different, in general, covered delays of 24 hours or longer may qualify you to cancel your trip and receive reimbursement.